 - To ensure that an annual inspection of the premises and grounds takes place and a report is received identifying any issues.

-- To inform the governing body of the report and any issues identified; and set out a proposed order of priorities
+- To inform the governing body of any issues identified in the report; and set out a proposed order of priorities

 - Governing Body Meeting dates Academic Year 2020-2021